 Our goal is to offer seven to eight private houses and/or gardens.
 Most tours are a combination of interiors and gardens.
 Some owners offer a tour of the first and second floor while others offer a tour of the first floor.
 Others will only allow their gardens to be toured.

 Do we get to go inside the houses?

 Yes,in most instances.
 Volunteers lead tour guests through the interiors of private residences.Often a homeowner will only allow access to their garden.

 There can be a great range in the age of the houses on each tour, from 18th century dwellings to modern interpretations.

 Tours take place rain or shine and there are no refunds for inclement weather.
 You may exchange your ticket for another tour/date if space is available.

 Am I allowed to carry bags with me through the tour?

 Backpacks and other packages are not permitted inside the private homes, nor are large handbags.
 You may leave these items outside the home AT YOUR OWN RISK.
 The Preservation Society is not responsible for personal items

 What is the weather like in October?

 October in Charleston can bring a range of weather experiences.
 Days can be hot and evenings can be cool.
-Guests may be more comfortable with a jacket or sweater, especially on the evening Candlelight Tours.
+Guests may be more comfortable with a jacket or sweater.

 How do I decide on a tour?
 Which tour is better?
 Tell me more about a tour.